 Zoom is a video-chatting tool similar to Skype and Google Hangouts.
 Kids can use it to attend online classes, visit virtually with friends and relatives, and even join remote events like birthday parties.
-The basic, free version of Zoom offers lots of options, such as the ability to wordlessly signal to the teacher that you have a question, brainstorm on a virtual whiteboard, and collaborate on projects by annotating documents on other students’ screens.
+The basic, free version of Zoom offers many options, such as the ability to wordlessly signal to the teacher that you have a question, brainstorm on a virtual whiteboard, and collaborate on projects by annotating documents on other students’ screens.

 How does Zoom work?

-You can use almost any device, including a phone (so long as it has a camera) to download Zoom from the company’s Download Center, iTunes, or Google Play.
+You can use almost any device, including a phone (so long as it has a camera), to download Zoom from the company’s Download Center, iTunes, or Google Play.
 Kids will get an email from the teacher with all the key info, plus an 11-digit meeting ID that you just click or tap to get into the class.
-Before a session, it’s always a good idea to open the Zoom software and test your webcam and microphone to make sure they’re working to avoid technical surprises once you’re live.
+Before a session, it’s always a good idea to open the Zoom software and test your webcam and microphone to ensure they’re working to avoid technical surprises once you’re live.
 You can also test your internet connection by joining a test meeting (if your Wi-Fi connection is unstable, you can improve video performance by connecting directly to your ethernet).